 • Error handling — what happens when things go wrong

-• Claude Desktop integration — connecting your server to a real client
+• Client integration — connecting your server to Claude Desktop, VS Code, Cursor, or Claude Code

 The server is intentionally simple.
 The point isn’t the weather data — it’s understanding the pattern so you can wrap your API, database, or service.